leighseverson/countyweather/README.md

 Here's an example of what the time series plots for the three Florida counties would look like:

-    #> Error in eval(expr, envir, enclos): object 'andrew_precip' not found
-    #> Error in df$date: object of type 'closure' is not subsettable

 ![](README-unnamed-chunk-27-1.png)

 Futher options available in the package